ChandlerJayCalkins/dnd_spellbook_maker/README.md

 # Spell Files
 Spell files are plaintext files with fields separated mostly by newlines.
 Each field in a spell file corresponds to one of the fields in the `Spell` struct.
 The fields are as follows:
+- `name:`
+- `level:`
+- `school:`
+- `is_ritual:`
+- `casting_time:`
+- `range:`
+- `has_v_component:`
+- `has_s_component:`
+- `m_components:`
+- `duration:`
+- `description:`
+- `upcast_description:`

+## Fields

+### Name
+`name:`

-- `name:` The name of the spell.
+The name of the spell.
 Can be any string on a single line (doesn't need to be surrounded by quotes).

+### Level
+`level:`

-- `level:` The level of the spell.
+The level of the spell.
 Ranges from the integers 0 to 9.

+### School
+`school:`

-- `school:` The magic school of the spell.
+The magic school of the spell.
 Can be one of the following values:
 - `abjuration`
 - `conjuration`
 - `divination`
 - `enchantment`
 - `evocation`
 - `illusion`
 - `necromancy`
 - `transmutation`

+### Ritual
+`is_ritual:`

-- `is_ritual:` Whether or not the spell is a ritual.
+Whether or not the spell is a ritual.
 Must be either `true` or `false`.

+### Casting Time
+`casting_time:`

-- `casting_time:` The amount of time it takes to cast this spell.
+The amount of time it takes to cast this spell.
 Can one of the following values:
 - `seconds` Must be followed by a nonnegative integer.
 - `actions` Must be followed by a nonnegative integer.
 - `bonusaction`
 - `reaction` Must be followed by text inside of quotes that does not go to a new line.
 - `minutes` Must be followed by a nonnegative integer.
 - `hours` Must be followed by a nonnegative integer.
 - `days` Must be followed by a nonnegative integer.
 - `weeks` Must be followed by a nonnegative integer.
 - `months` Must be followed by a nonnegative integer.
 - `years` Must be followed by a nonnegative integer.
 - `special`

+### Range
+`range:`

-- `range:` The distance / area that this spell can target things within.
+The distance / area that this spell can target things within.
 Can be one of the following values:
 - `self` This value can optionally be followed by an AOE (area of effect) value.
 Valid AOE values:
 	- `line` Must be followed by a distance value (details on distances below).
 	- `cone` Must be followed by a distance value.
 	- `cube` Must be followed by a distance value.
 	- `sphere` Must be followed by a distance value.
 	- `hemisphere` Must be followed by a distance value.
 	- `cylinder` Must be followed by two distance values.
 - `touch`
 - A distance value (details on distances below).
 - `sight`
 - `unlimited`
 - `special`

+### V / S Components
+`has_v_component:` / `has_s_component:`

-- `has_v_component:` Whether or not the spell has a verbal component.
+Whether or not the spell has a verbal / somantic component.
 Must be either `true` or `false`.

-- `has_s_component:` Whether or not the spell has a somantic component.
-Must be either `true` or `false`.
+### M Components
+`m_components:`

-- `m_components:` The material components for the spell.
+The material components for the spell.
 If the spell has material components, its value should be text inside of quotes that does not go to a new line.
 If the spell does not have any material components, its value should be `none`.

+### Duration
+`duration:`
-- `duration:` The length of time that the spell lasts.
+The length of time that the spell lasts.
 Can be one of the following values:
 - `instant`
 - `seconds` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `rounds` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `minutes` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `hours` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `days` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `weeks` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `months` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `years` Must be followed by a nonnegative integer.
 The integer can also be followed by the value `concentration` if this spell requires concentration.
 - `dispelledortriggered` Can be followed by the value `concentration` if the spell requires concentration.
 - `untildispelled` Can be followed by the value `concentration` if the spell requires concentration.
 - `permanent`
 - `special` Can be followed by the value `concentration` if the spell requires concentration.

+### Description
+`description:`

-- `description:` The text that describes what the spell does.
+The text that describes what the spell does.
 This field's value must be text inside of quotes that can span multiple lines.

-This field is special, more info on it below.
+### Upcast Description
+`upcast_description:`

-- `upcast_description:` The text that describes what the spell does when you cast it at a higher level.
+The text that describes what the spell does when you cast it at a higher level.
 Follows the same rules as the `description:` field.